sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 ecosystem of gems we all rely on.

 The single most common dependency for Ruby projects is Rails.
-Although Stripe doesn’t use Rails, we know it’s a staple in the Ruby community and users need type definitions for the framework to adopt Sorbet.
-To that end, we’ve created the [sorbet-typed] gems for Rails.
+Although Stripe doesn't use Rails, we know it's a staple in the Ruby community and users need type definitions for the framework to adopt Sorbet.
+To that end, we've created the [sorbet-typed] gems for Rails.

 A new sample Rails project: